 Disadvantages of full mouth dental implants include:

-Dr. Umanoff has extensive experience in completing this procedure, and complications are rare.
-With the correct care and maintenance, full mouth dental implants should last for years and are extremely cost-effective in the longer term.
+Dr. Umanoff has extensive experience in placing a full mouth of new teeth.
+Complications are rare.
+With the correct care and maintenance, a full set of dental implants should last for years.
+This provides a cost-effective solution in the longer term.
 Stop searching for “full mouth dental implants near me” and contact our clinic for the best dental care.